 For some it’s the prestige that comes with the job which matters most.
-Many bankers love knowing that their friends refer to them as a ‘high flying finance guy / gal.’
+Many bankers love knowing that their friends refer to them as a “high flying financier”.
 All of a sudden people around think of you as a financial whiz.
 Relatives and friends will call you and question you on how to get mortgages, successfully refinance loans, invest in gold, buy into a tech start-up or even how to tip in restaurants.
 Your opinion on all things monetary suddenly matters very much.
 That is, even if all you do in your day-to-day job is to give loans to handful of South African corporates and that in reality you’re as knowledgeable on mortgages or commodities as a tourist guide in Giza (Egypt) is about Norwegian forestry.

 Some people know they want to work in finance from a young age.
-True, it’s rare but when you meet them in a bank you’ll recognize it right away.
+True, it’s rare; but when you meet them in a bank you’ll recognize it right away.
 More often than not they’re very sharp.
 Everyone in the team will either love or hate them.
 There is no in between.
-At a junior level (i.e. analyst / associate) they are typically the guys who make far fewer mistakes in presentations and models, digest information and data the quickest and generally appear to feel most at home in the building.
+At a junior level (i.e. Analyst / Associate) they are typically the guys who make far fewer mistakes in presentations and models, digest information and data the quickest and generally appear to feel most at home in the building.
 It is almost a given that they’ve breezed through their finance studies in university.
-Some of them probably could have joined a bank straight from school rather than attend university.
+Some of them probably could have joined a bank straight from high school rather than attend university.

 When these worshippers of finance walk across the trading floor or past the Head of M&A’s office they’ll fight hard to keep a stupid smile from manifesting itself.
 They cannot help it.
 The trading floor is like a playground for them.
 The Head of M&A’s office like a throne.
-And if they receive a nod of acknowledgement from the man inside that office they may rush to the bathroom, lock themselves in a stall and cry out of joy for the job they consider a blessing.
+And if they receive a nod of acknowledgement from the man or woman inside that office they may rush to the bathroom, lock themselves in a stall and cry out of joy for the job they consider a blessing.
 They probably hear Vivaldi’s Four Seasons (Spring) in their heads when they walk around the bank on a busy Monday morning, a difficult day for most humans.
 Or perhaps Beethoven’s Ode to Joy – the part where the entire ensemble comes together in joyous harmony.

 For these special souls, the enjoyment they derive from reading the Financial Times on a Friday morning is tantamount to a sustained mini ejaculation.

 I once spotted one of them in the bathroom.
-Thomas, who attended the UK’s leading boarding schools and spoke as if he were an earl, was an Equity Capital Markets (ECM) associate and we occasionally worked on deals together.
+Thomas, who attended the UK’s leading boarding schools and spoke as if he were an earl, was an Equity Capital Markets (ECM) Associate and we occasionally worked on deals together.
 He was probably headed over to chat to a Sales guy and decided to make a pit stop beforehand.
 He surely thought he was the only person inside the toilets.
 I was slightly out of his range of vision at the urinals.
 Anyway, he’d finished washing his hands and was now staring at himself in the mirror:

-ECM associate: “Walkin down the trading floor.
+“Walkin down the trading floor.
 Smile at the FX guys, “hey Cyrus how’s cable*”, wave to the EM traders, ‘yo Ravi how the Abu Dhabi bonds doing?
 Has the sheikh farted again?”

 *note: cable is the exchange rate between the US Dollar and British Pound